stevenfollis/azure-devops-refarch/Readme.md

 Automated triggers can be used between the git repository and ADO, meaning that when a `git commit push` occurs then an ADO Pipeline can be automatically initiate.
 This effectively established a continuous integration (CI) capability for source code.

-Once the git repository is linked with ADO, ensure that the application has been commited.
+Once the git repository is linked with ADO, ensure that all application code has been commited.

 ## Building a Pipeline

-Pipelines in Azure DevOps define a series of steps the sequentially build, test, and package applications in various forms.
+[Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/overview?view=azure-devops) in Azure DevOps define a series of steps the sequentially build, test, and package applications in various forms.

 Pipelines can be generated via two techniques.
 The Classic experience is a GUI-driven wizard where boxes and dropdowns are completed with pipeline steps.
 This system has been largely replaced with a YAML-based system more inline with other offerings in the DevOps market.